Chapter Two Part 2: Leapin' Lizards!

 Matt leaned up against one of the rocks beside the feet of his horse, looking up at it as it brought its head down beside him for him to pet.
 He began to stroke the stripe on its muzzle affectionately as his eyes slowly drifted to Clandestine, who had long since fallen fast asleep.
 Matt pressed his face against his horse's.

 "What did I get myself into this time, Elliot?" he whispered.
-Elliot only flicked his tail and nudged his face with his snout before pulling nudging his hand again to encourage petting.
+Elliot only flicked his tail and nudged his face with his snout before nudging his hand again to encourage petting.

 "You don't have to tell me that it's my fault," he muttered, "I know it is."